WuerthPhoenix/tornado/src/tornado/webhook_collector/doc/README.md

-# Webhook Collector (binary)
+# Tornado Webhook Collector (executable)

-The Webhook Collector is a standalone HTTP server that listens for REST calls from a generic webhook, generates Tornado Events from the webhook JSON body, and publishes them on the Tornado UDS socket.
+The Webhook Collector is a standalone HTTP server that listens for REST calls from a generic webhook, generates Tornado Events from the webhook JSON body, and publishes them on the Tornado Engine UDS socket.